HardikPampaniya/Dynamic-Form-Builder/README.md

 DB_NAME=your_db_name
 JWT_SECRET=your_jwt_secret

-4. Start the backend server:
+4.Start the backend server:

 npm start

 **Frontend Setup**

-1. Navigate to the frontend directory:
+1.Navigate to the frontend directory:

 cd ../frontend